Welding: a Case Study in Occupational Hygiene

 Monitoring Inside or Outside?

-This set of slides explores actual research conducted by the presenter to determine whether it is better to monitor for welding fume inside or outside of the welding helmet.
-It uses a mix of narrated slides, interactive diagrams, video explanations, and charts and data to illustrate his point.
+The learners then explored actual research conducted by the presenter to determine whether it is better to monitor for welding fume inside or outside of the welding helmet.
+This section included a mix of narrated slides, interactive diagrams, video explanations, and charts and data.

 Previous